 - The hero wakes up and has been in a dream/coma all along.
 Don’t do this.
 People hate anything too easy or convenient.
 No one likes to be invested in a character and story only to find out it was all a sham.

-- The hero finds out “the princess is in another castle”.
-This might be alright in a series, but it doesn’t work as a standalone.
-Readers don’t want to get to the end of the story only to find out it’s all been a set up for another story.
+- The hero finds out “the princess is in another castle.”
+This might work in a series, but it doesn't work as a standalone.
+Readers don't want to get to the end of the story only to find out it’s all been a set up for another story.
 You can write a story that leads into a series, however, something within the original story should still be resolved.

 Look at Harry Potter as a standalone that built a series.